Sexual Misconduct and Discrimination

 5.5.
 Evaluation of Consent

 5.5.1.
 All sexual activity between members of the university community must be based on consent.
-Obtaining the consent of all sexual partners is crucial to prevent sexual misconduct and is required by this policy.
+It is the responsibility of each party to determine that the other is consenting before engaging in any activity.

 5.5.3.
 To be effective, consent must be all of the following: